seansfkelley/seansfkelley.github.io/_drafts/code-style.md

 ## Strive to Explain Intent

 Code is an unambiguous, precise specification of behavior, so treat it like one.
 Computers don't need to have code explained to them, but people do.
-Write your code so it's clear what you intend to have happen, so that when it inevitably doesn't, someone can understand what you were trying to do.
-You might not be there to explain what you meant.
+Write your code so it's clear what you _intend_ to have happen, so that when it inevitably doesn't, someone besides you -- or just your future self -- can understand how to fix it properly.

-This is an umbrella term, broader than the oft-cited "don't be clever".
-Removing or avoiding cleverness is often a consequence of striving to explain intent.
+This supersedes the oft-cited "don't be clever": removing or avoiding cleverness is common result of striving to explain intent.

 ## Write Quality Code the First Time